 This is so true.
 You can get a lot done simply by getting up early while the kids are asleep.
 Usually, this is my time to exercise, read, or focus on my passion projects.
 Over the next few weeks, my goal will be to wake up at either 5 am, or 6 am and immediately get to work.

 By the time my son gets up in a few hours, I could be way ahead on my first primary task for the day.

 I am big on setting hours that correspond with your energy levels.
 While I feel very energized in the morning, I also experience other bursts of energy throughout the day.

-When kids are home, you’ll want to use this to your advance.
+When kids are home, you’ll want to use this in your advance.
 Maybe you get up early to squeeze in a few hours of work.
-Then once your kids get up you can make breakfast and do an activity with them.
+Then once your kids get up, you can make breakfast and do an activity with them.
 You may feel more energized in the early afternoon or even in the evening to get work done as well.

 Learn how your body reacts during certain times of the day then plan your schedule around this.

 No matter how old your kids are, it’s essential that you put them on a schedule as well if you’re trying to get more done while working from home with kids.

 My son is in 4th grade and was able to bring his school laptop home.
 In addition to what the teacher assigns him, I also sent him an email with an overall daily schedule.
 This schedule tells him what to do when he gets up, which tasks to work on and when along with when lunch and free time will be.
 We’ve also discovered some free online classes during this time, so my son will also be learning Spanish and taking a typing class to fill his daily schedule.